 To improve reliability and minimize inter-rater bias in this study, multiple faculty members conducted 8 Mini-CEX encounters per trainee.
 Moreover, 89.9% of the clinical cases in our study were of similar complexity.
 Several studies ^{17,18} have advocated using multiple raters and at least 8 Mini-CEX encounters in an academic year of a trainee for better reliability and validity.
 We observed a significant and progressive increase in the mean satisfaction level of the faculty and residents over subsequent Mini-CEX encounters.
-An increase in the residents' satisfaction level can be explained based on the fact that the feedback provided at the end of each Mini-CEX was directed at improving the trainee's performance and fostering self-reflection.
+An increase in the residents' satisfaction level can be explained based on the feedback provided at the end of each Mini-CEX was directed at improving the trainee's performance and fostering self-reflection.
 The high satisfaction rate of the faculty can be attributed to the flexibility and convenience of conducting Mini-CEX encounters19.
-Goel A 201520 and Gupta S 201721 have reported similar results, with a majority of students feeling satisfied with the feedback provided to them by their teachers and considering it feasible in most Pediatric clinical settings.
-A similar study by Khalil S 2017^{22} and Bashir K et al.23 reported that faculty and residents had high acceptability for Mini-CEX.
-Zareen A 2018^{13} have reported a satisfaction rate with Mini-CEX of 87.5% in postgraduate residents of Gynecology and Obstetrics.
-In this study, the average observation time was 16.5 minutes, while the feedback time was 9 minutes.
-Saeed N 2015^{14} reported similar results with an average observation time of 16.4 minutes and 9.8 minutes for feedback.
+Goel A 201520 and Gupta S 2017^{21} have reported similar results, with a majority of students feeling satisfied with the feedback provided to them by their teachers and considering it feasible in most Pediatric clinical settings.
+A similar study by Khalil S 201722 and Bashir K et al.23 reported that faculty and residents had high acceptability for Mini-CEX.
+Zareen A 201813 have reported a satisfaction rate with Mini-CEX of 87.5% in Gynaecology and Obstetrics postgraduate residents.
+This study's average observation time was 16.5 minutes, while the feedback time was 9 minutes.
+Saeed N 201514 reported similar results with an average observation time of 16.4 minutes and 9.8 minutes for feedback.
 Thus, the entire exercise can be easily adjusted to the busy work schedule of the faculty.